-Southern California Conference of Seventh-day Adventists is committed to maintain a safe environment for its employees, volunteers, students and public guests who enter our facilities or receive services from our organization.
+Southern California Conference of Seventh-day Adventist is committed to maintain a safe environment for its employees, volunteers, students and public guests who enter our facilities or receive services from our organization.
 To meet this duty the organization has undertaken a proactive approach to implement a safety program that focuses on risk reduction and loss prevention measures and training.

-It is the policy of our Conference to conduct its operations in conformance with applicable laws, regulations, and relevant published standards and practices for health, safety and environmental protection.
+It is the policy of Southern California Conference of Seventh-day Adventists to conduct its operations in conformance with applicable laws, regulations, and relevant published standards and practices for health, safety and environmental protection.